arcticsecurity/public/docs/Harmonization.md

 ### Reported Identity

-Each threat handling organization should define a policy which outlines those attributes used as primary elements of an observation.
+Each early warning service organization should define a policy which outlines those attributes used as primary elements of an observation.
 Often the source feeds perform their own attribution but you may choose to correlate their attributive elements against your own or those of a third party.
 In practice, this means that your harmonization process should prefix the keys with the **reported** keyword, to denote that you have decided to perform the attribution on your own.
 The list below is not comprehensive; rather it is a list of common things you may want to observe yourself.
 Moreover, if you choose to perform your own attribution, the **observation time** will become your authoritative point of reference in relation to the new attributes.

 |attribute|description|
 --- | --- |